codacy/docs/docs/repositories-configure/integrations/github-integration.md

     ![Pull request status check on GitHub](images/github-integration-pr-status.png)

 -   **Annotations** adds annotations on the lines of the pull request where Codacy finds new issues.
+To enable this option, you must enable **Status checks** first.

     ![Pull request annotation on GitHub](images/github-integration-pr-annotation.png)

 -   **Summary** shows an overall view of the changes in the pull request, including new issues and metrics such as complexity and duplication.
+To enable this option, you must enable **Status checks** first.

     ![Pull request summary on GitHub](images/github-integration-pr-summary.png)